 The implementation of the CARIS process requires the gathering, assembling, and coordination of a significant amount of data, in addition to that already developed for the reliability planning processes.
-The 2017 CARIS Phase 1 Study Period aligns with the ten-year reliability planning horizon for the 2016 CRP; and study assumptions are based on the 2016 CRP Base case and any updates that met the NYISO's inclusion rules as of the August 15, 2017 lock-down date.
+The 2017 CARIS Phase 1 Study Period aligns with the ten-year reliability planning horizon for the 2016 Comprehensive Reliability Plan; and study assumptions are based on the 2016 Comprehensive Reliability Plan; and study assumptions are based on the 2016 Comprehensive Reliability Plan Base case and any updates that met the NYISO's inclusion rules as of the August 15, 2017 lock-down date.

 The NYISO developed four distinct cases as baselines for the six ten-year studies performed.
-The first case can be viewed as a "business as usual" case (BAU case), incorporating incremental resource changes based on the NYISO's study inclusion rules.
+The first case can be viewed as a Business as Usual case, incorporating incremental resource changes based on the NYISO's study inclusion rules.
 A second case is more forward-looking and captures impacts of global changes on the New York electric system that are exemplified by the achievement of New York's Clean Energy Standard through large-scale growth in renewable resources and implementation of energy-efficiency programs.
-This second case is referred to as the System Resource Shift (SRS) case, and these assumptions are discussed below in the "System Resource Shift" Model Assumptions section.
-The third and fourth baseline cases were limited variations on the BAU and SRS cases with the Edic-Marcy constraint relaxed.
+This second case is referred to as the System Resource Shift case, and these assumptions are discussed below in the "System Resource Shift" Model Assumptions section.
+The third and fourth baseline cases were limited variations on the Business as Usual and System Resource Shift cases with the Edic-Marcy constraint relaxed.

-Both the BAU and SRS assumptions were discussed with stakeholders at several meetings of the ESPWG and were used to project future system conditions.
+Both the Business as Usual and System Resource Shift case assumptions were discussed with stakeholders at several meetings of the ESPWG and were used to project future system conditions.
 Appendix C includes a detailed description of the assumptions utilized in the CARIS analysis.